 MINISTERS AND ELDERS

-What makes up a vocal minister?
-What does an elder do?
-Many Friends could give different answers to these questions.
+Quakers have a variety of viewpoints on what makes up a vocal minister, or what an elder "does" when they are sitting quietly in prayer.
 Below is our perspective.
-We focus specifically on vocal ministry.
 The metaphors describe our experience, but they may not speak for every Friend.

 Minister as receiver